nuuuwan/news_lk3_data/README.md

 The People’s Platform | Dr. Kalana Senaratne | Reforms : The need of the hour

 Talk of the Town | Dr. Kalana Senaratne | Reforms: The Need of the Hour | 26 January 2024

-World’s first execution by Nitrogen injection carried out in US state of Alabama

 ◼️